-Nearly 15 percent of housed freshman in academic year 2018/2019 were a third person in a two-person room (512 doubles converted to triplesresidents in 2,943 rooms) (see page 6 of Appendix B LRDP Supporting Information).
+Nearly 15 percent of housed freshman in academic year 2018/2019 were a third person in a twoperson room (512 residents in 2,943 rooms) (see page 6 of Appendix B LRDP Supporting Information).
 UCR-affiliated housing includes four residence halls and apartment complexes, the locations of which are shown on Figure 4.12-1.
 One residence hall (Dundee) and two apartment complexes (International Village and Stonehaven) are available to students but not owned or managed by UCR.
 All residence halls and apartment complexes are located on East Campus except for the International Village.